-Rings: if you are using rings - the Registrar will prompt you to say “I give you this ring as a symbol of my love and of our Partnership today.”
+If you are using rings - the Registrar will prompt you to say “I give you this ring as a symbol of my love and of our Partnership today.”

 Optional: today you have pledged your commitment to each other.
 May you always begin each day with fresh hope in your hearts.
 May you have happiness by being happy with one another and may you find love in loving one another.

-Signing: The Registrar will then invite the couple to sign the Schedule, followed by the two witnesses.
+: The Registrar will then invite the couple to sign the Schedule, followed by the two witnesses.
 This is the legal part.

-Photos: The Registrar declares you are now civil partners and there is then time for photographs while the Registrar prepares a copy of your civil partnership certificate.
+: The Registrar declares you are now civil partners and there is then time for photographs while the Registrar prepares a copy of your civil partnership certificate.

-20 minutes after ceremony time
+Twenty minutes after ceremony time

 The Registrar presents a certificate to the couple who then lead everyone out of the Ceremony Room.

-25 minutes after ceremony time
+Twenty five minutes after ceremony time

 By this time - all the civil partnership party and guests should be leaving the City Hall.